Slicer/Slicer/Docs/user_guide/modules/screencapture.md

 ### Input

-- **Master view:** This view will be changed during the animation (rotated, sweeped, etc.).
+- **Main view:** This view will be changed during the animation (rotated, sweeped, etc.).
 - **Capture all views:** If enabled then all the view in the view layout will be captured.
-If disabled then only the master view will be captured.
+If disabled then only the main view will be captured.
 By capturing all views, it is possible to see the animated view (such as a moving slice) in 3D and in other slice views.
-- **Animation mode:** specifies how the master view will be modified during capture.
+- **Animation mode:** specifies how the main view will be modified during capture.
   - **3D rotation:** Acquire video of a rotating 3D view.
 For smooth repeated display of a 360-degree rotation it is recommended to choose 31 or 61 as "Number of images".
   - **slice sweep:** Acquire video while going through selected range of image frames (for slice viewer only).
   - **slice fade:** Acquire video while fading between the foreground and background image (for slice viewer only).).